NotePlan/plugins/jgclark.Reviews/README.md

 ### "/finish project review" command
 This updates the current open project's `@reviewed(date)`, and if a Rich style project list is open, it is refreshed.
+If the 'Next action tag' setting is set, then it will warn if it finds no example of that tag on all open tasks/checklists.

 ### "/next project review" command
 This updates this project's `@reviewed(date)`, and jumps to the next project to review.
 If there are none left ready for review it will show a congratulations message.